starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/amm.rst

     The assert functions used here are imported from Cairo's `common math library <https://github.com/starkware-libs/cairo-lang/blob/master/src/starkware/cairo/common/math.cairo>`_.
 In this case, ``assert_nn_le`` asserts that the first argument is non-negative and is less than or equal to the second argument (as *per* **3** above).

-To allow a user to read the balance of an account, we define the following:
+To allow a User to read the balance of an account, we define the following:

 :ref:`view function <view_decorator>`: